 - Baseball Episode: Dannan's American cousin, Gaddy, introduces the gang to her country's favorite pastime.

-- Barefoot Cartoon Animals: Some are barefoot, some are not.
+- Barefoot Cartoon Animal: Some are barefoot, some are not.
 Among them in the main cast are Ferny and Hector.

 - Beware the Nice Ones: Ferny becomes quite bitter in Picture Perfect after Piggley breaks his promise not to share an embarrassing photo.